2adapt/template-general/README.md

 cd packages/api
 node src/server.js  # TODO: add this a "run" command in package.json
 ```
-6. configure DNS and import the project Caddyfile from the main Caddyfile (see details in section 1.3)
+6. configure DNS and import the project's Caddyfiles in the global Caddyfile (see details in section 1.3)

 # Template steps